makeit-mike/Archives/hs/readme.md

 ## Project examples

-Full fledged examples on how real world programs in Haskell will be stored in examples/projects/ A more indepth roadmap and readme will be stored in this directory.
+Full fledged examples on how real world programs in Haskell will be stored in examples/projects/
+A more indepth roadmap and readme will be stored in this directory.

-Examples include
+Examples include:
 - Parsing JSON
 - Making SQL Calls
 - Effective IO